Trump Appears to Confuse Chinatown with China in Attack on Pelosi

 Although Trump once stated that the Asian American community is not responsible for the pandemic, the frequent use of “Chinese virus” and Wuhan virus” by the president and other GOP leaders has been blamed for the anti-Asian incidents, which have been reported nationwide.

-FactCheck.org, a project of the Annenberg Public Policy Center, listed inaccuracies in Trump’s claims about Pelosi and Chinatown, including the following:
+FactCheck.org, a project of the Annenberg Public Policy Center, listed inaccuracies in Trump’s claims about Speaker Pelosi and Chinatown, including the following:

 “Trump also falsely said Pelosi visited Chinatown ‘to show that this thing doesn’t exist,’ referring to the novel coronavirus.
 Pelosi never suggested that it didn’t exist.
 She stressed the need for ‘prevention, prevention, prevention’ — urging people to be ‘concerned and vigilant,’ but not ‘afraid.’